kateolmstead/playnomics-ios/README.md

 The actual contents of your JSON message can be delayed until the time of the messaging campaign configuration.
 However, the structure of your message needs to be decided before you can process it in your game.
 See [example use-cases for rich data](#example-use-cases-for-rich-data) below.

 ## Validate Integration
-After you've finished the installation, you should verify your that application is correctly integrated by checkout the integration verification section of your application page.
+After you've finished the installation, you should verify that your that application is correctly integrated by checkout the integration verification section of your application page.

 Simply visit the self-check page for your application: **`https://controlpanel.playnomics.com/applications/<APPID>`**